 Day 8 – 10 Barcelona

-Barcelona is a real highlight of every trip to Spain.
-Not for nothing did I choose this place as my new home after my first trip to Spain.
-The architectural peculiarities of the famous designer Gaudí can be found almost everywhere around the city and especially the Sagrada Família is one of the most visited attractions in the world.
+Barcelona is a true highlight of any trip to Spain.
+It’s no coincidence that I chose this place as my home after my first visit.
+Gaudí’s architectural wonders can be found at almost every corner, and the Sagrada Família is one of the most visited landmarks in the world.

 Things you shouldn’t miss in Barcelona